top of page

 • Design For Reflection: Design into the agenda space, permission, and time for participants to “process” the experience and make sense of it for themselves—I recommend going to break/lunch/close directly after one and not rushing into something that will reactive stress and busyness and diminish the potential gains

-• Ensure Your Speaker Has Experiential Skills: Check that your speaker has the requisite skills to engage an audience for longer than 45 minutes and, crucially, can read and respond to changes in crowd dynamics rather than just plow ahead with their agenda.
+• Ensure Your Speaker Has Experiential Skills: Check that your speaker has the requisite skills to engage an audience for longer than 45 minutes and, crucially, can read and respond to changes in crowd dynamics rather than plow ahead with their agenda.
 A skilled experiential keynote speaker can shift energy or direction to maintain audience engagement, ensure a good direction of travel, and not get upset, heckling, or reactive behaviors in the audience.

 • Ask Your Speaker To Customize!
 A one-size-fits-all approach is likely to fail to deliver.
-Therefore, customization is key—from case studies used to the nuances of experiential elements—to ensure that your audience enjoys a tailored experience that reflects both current concerns/trends and anticipated future shifts/opportunities within their function or sector.
+Therefore, customization is key—from case studies to the nuances of experiential elements—to ensure that your audience enjoys a tailored experience that reflects current concerns/trends and anticipated future shifts/opportunities within their function or sector.

-• Coherence Is Queen: Ensure there is coherence between the event organizers—producers, C-level executives, internal comms/HR people, and speaker bureau staff—regarding the event’s ambitions.
+• Coherence Is Prince: Ensure there is coherence between the event organizers—producers, C-level executives, internal comms/HR people, and speaker bureau staff—regarding the event’s ambitions.
 Without this alignment, the speaker will be set up to fail.

-• Participation, Not Just Performance: The speaker must be able to shift mode during the keynote: from a full-on “I’m the thought leader” performance (which is expected by the audience) to encouraging participation from all, not just the usual types who are keen to speak, question, and engage
+• Participation, Not Just Performance: The speaker must be able to shift mode during the keynote: from a full-on “I’m the thought leader” performance (which is expected by the audience) to encouraging participation from all, not just the usual types who are keen to speak, question, and engage.

 Comments